Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ### Image processor

 The Image Processor is where I'm handling passing of images to be identified.
 This is not a public facing API but should have access to nsqlookupd, mysql and the gRPC endpoint of the face recognition service deployed later.
 This is actually a boring service.
 In fact, it's not a service at all.
-It doesn't expose anything and thus it's the first deployment only template file.
+It doesn't expose anything and thus it's the first deployment only component.
 For brevity, here is the whole template:

 ~~~yaml
 ---